-If you have young children then I believe this breed of goat is a really good fit for you.
+If you have young children, I believe this goat breed is a really good fit for you.

 Weighing in at 50-60 pounds when fully grown, they have airplane-like ears, adorable faces, and plump little bellies.

-A small, friendly and docile goat that loves people makes this my top pick for goat pet.
+A small, friendly, and docile goat that loves people makes this my top pick for a goat pet.

 # 2 – Nigerian Dwarf Goats.

 This is another small breed of goat, making it a top choice for a family pet.
 It is popular with many homesteaders because of their milk production.